The creation story

 What is the offering, again?

-Initial conversations are about identifying the bottleneck … it could be avoidance of risk, fear of confrontation, a narrow view of their own roles or lack of a crucial skill.
-It could even be their past experience with you.
+First, we help identify the bottleneck … it could be avoidance of risk, fear of confrontation, a narrow view of their own roles or lack of a skill like project management.
+It could even be their past experience with the CEO.

-That done, the Sarathi supports your team member in overcoming the bottleneck.
+That done, we address the bottleneck.
 Teaching, coaching, provoking, role modeling, providing feedback, setting practice tasks and tracking completion.
-And connecting with you intermittently, to check progress.
+And connecting with CEO intermittently, to check progress.

 How is this any different from other MDPs?